 For a unique excursion, consider renting a kayak or a canoe and paddling down the Grand River.
 On the calm waters of this river, you will smoothly glide past some of the most magnificent displays of fall color in the state.

 Best Time for Fall Colors in Southeast Michigan

 Like its counterpart on the western side of the state, Southeast Michigan is one of the last places where the fall colors peak.
 While colors will begin to start showing up in the late weeks of August and early September, most of the leaves are slow to showcase their full potential.

-In 2022, the peak fall colors in Southeast Michigan are not expected until the first and second weeks of November.
+In 2023, the peak fall colors in Southeast Michigan are expected in mid-to-late October.

 While Southeast Michigan is known for its urban skylines and suburban amenities, there are still fun places where you can go to see the fall colors light up the landscape.
 The cider mills and pumpkin patches in Southeast Michigan are some of the most popular fall attractions, and they all offer incredible views of the colored leaves.